dailytutorfor.you

 What are "Skills" in Superpowers?

-Think of skills as "work guides" that are automatically activated when the agent detects certain contexts.
+Think of skills as "work guides" that are automatically activated when the agent detects a certain context.
 Similar to a checklist that must be followed before moving to the next stage.

-Example: When you ask an agent to "build a new feature", the brainstorming skill will automatically activate and start asking questions about implementation details instead of immediately coding.
+Example: When you ask the agent to "build a new feature", the brainstorming skill will activate automatically and start asking about implementation details instead of coding immediately.

 [IDEA] → [BRAINSTORMING] → [DESIGN DOC] → [PLAN] → [IMPLEMENT] → [REVIEW] → [FINISH] ↓ ↓ ↓ ↓ ↓ ↓ Questions Validated Tasks TDD Quality Merge/PR & Options Document List Cycle Check Options